🦉

 Yieldcoins typically carry a single-asset denomination tied directly to one stablecoin and its deposit liabilities, whereas LP tokens are multi-asset claims on DEX deposits that are redeemable for either a stablecoin or another paired asset(s), subject to available liquidity.

 Receipt tokens form the meta-narrow money supply (MM1) of reserve-backed stablecoins.
-MM1 represents tokenized M1/M2/M3 claims that are directly redeemable for underlying tokens or deposit liabilities.
-Just as M0 constitutes a reserve-backed stablecoin’s monetary base, its M1/M2/M3 collectively form the meta-monetary base (MM0) of receipt tokens.
+MM1 represents tokenized M1/M2/M3 claims that are directly redeemable for underlying tokens or deposit liabilities, subject to available liquidity.

-Credit markets for receipt tokens may also emerge, creating higher-order deposit liabilities that form the meta-near and meta-broad money supply (MM2/MM3), similar to M2/M3.
-However, for MM1 assets to function as effective mediums of credit, they need to be non-yield-bearing.
-Because many receipt tokens embed yield automatically, they are more likely to be used as collateral for borrowing, exchange liquidity, or simply for savings—not as lending liquidity.
+However, for MM1 assets to function as effective mediums of credit with high velocity, they need to be non-yield-bearing.
+Because many receipt tokens (excluding bridged tokens) auto-embed yield, they are more likely to be used as collateral for borrowing, exchange liquidity, or simply for savings—not as lending liquidity, since borrowers tend to avoid loans that are denominated in yield-bearing assets.

 Conceptual illustration of meta-money supply